Jennifer Shim Poh Swan

-Local food and its culture are part of our national identity and provide shared memories and experiences across generations.
-However, with most of us working in air-conditioned, office-based, desk-bound environments, we are leading more sedentary lifestyles.
-As such, eating too much high-fat and carbohydrate loaded meals might be detrimental to our health.
-This isn’t to say that we should stop eating at hawker centres, but rather that we should be more mindful of what is in our food and if our diets are suited for our lifestyles.
+As a result, eating too much high-fat and high-calorie meals might be detrimental to our health.
+This isn't to say that we should stop eating at hawker centres, but rather that we should be more mindful of what is in our food and if our diets are suited for our lifestyles.

 Here are some tips on what foods to watch out for and the healthier options to make when dining at hawker centres.